Sungwon-Han/TST-LLM/README.md

 # LLM-Guided Self-Supervised Tabular Learning With Task-Specific Pre-text Tasks #

-This repo is the PyTorch code of our paper, which is currently under review.
+This repo is the PyTorch code of our paper, which will be published on TMLR'25.

 ## Required packages ##
 - python == 3.10.4